-Harassment is defined by the College as any verbal, visual, or physical conduct that denigrates or shows hostility or aversion toward an individual because of age, race, color, national origin, military status, disability, predisposing genetic characteristics, and/or marital status.
+Harassment is defined by the College as verbal, visual, or physical conduct that denigrates or shows hostility or aversion toward an individual because of age, race, color, national origin, military status, disability, predisposing genetic characteristics, and/or marital status.
 The King's College prohibits harassment of any member of its community whether such harassment is aimed at students, faculty, or other employees.
-Violators will be subject to disciplinary action.
+Violators are subject to disciplinary action.

 Differences of opinion, conflicts, or problems in relationships occasionally occur as a normal part of work and academic life and should not be considered harassment.
 Faculty members have a right to explore viewpoints in their research and writing and present all relevant positions on an issue in the classroom.
 Such differences of opinion should not be considered harassment.
-See Academic Freedom section of the Student Handbook.